-In this post we look at what a golf handicap is, how it is calculated and specifically what are golf handicaps for kids.
+A common question by parents is if their juniors should have a golf handicap.
+There is a common misconception that handicaps are calculated differently for kids vs adults.
+In this post we look at what a golf handicap is, how they is calculated and why we recommend that juniors have and know their handicap.
 We also provide a downloadable excel golf handicap calculator that we have developed for your use.

 Simply put, a golf handicap is a numerical measure of a golfer's ability, based on past scores, and is the score compared to par that a golfer has the ability to shoot.
 It is not simply the average of a golfer's past scores.
 Golf handicaps are generally used by non-professional adult golfers to compete against one another on a level playing field.

 For example, if a golfer usually scores 10 shots above par then their handicap will be slightly less than 10.
 If they are playing against a scratch player (i.e. someone that generally shoots close to even par), then they are "given" approximately 10 shots in an 18 hole round.
 So if they shoot 80 and their scratch opponent shoots 72 they will have a lower "net score" by 2 shots.

 Note that this is a very simplistic explanation.
 There are many other factor that come into play such as the course rating, handicap index vs course handicap, which holes the golfer gets the 10 strokes on (in the example above) etc. More on those details later.

 Handicaps are also used for "flighting" purposes (i.e. determining groups/flights of roughly equivalently skilled players).
 Flighting can be used in tournaments, even where handicaps are not used for actual scoring.
 For example, a tournament may have an "A" flight for handicaps 0-5 and a "B" flight for handicaps 6-10.
 Each flight usually will have a "low gross" winner which is the lowest gross score regardless of handicap.
 Flights can also have a "low net" winner which takes into account each player's handicap.